kulbhushan1/docker-images/OracleFMWInfrastructure/README.md

 The `buildDockerImage.sh` script is just a utility shell script that takes the version of the image that needs to be built.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.

-### Building the Oracle WebLogic Infrastructure 12.2.1.2 base image
+### Building the Oracle FMW Infrastructure 12.2.1.2 base image
-**IMPORTANT:**If you are building the Oracle WebLogic Infrastructure image you must first download the Oracle WebLogic Infrastructure 12.2.1.2 binary and drop in folder `../OracleWebLogic/dockerfiles/12.2.1.2` and build that image.
-For more information, visit the [OracleWeblogic](../OracleWebLogic) folder's [README](../OracleWebLogic/README.md) file.
+**IMPORTANT:**If you are building the Oracle FMW Infrastructure image you must first download the Oracle WebLogic FMW Infrastructure 12.2.1.2 binary and drop in folder `../OracleFMWInfrastructure/dockerfiles/12.2.1.2` and build the image.
+For more information, read the [README](README.md) file.

-        $ cd ../OracleWebLogic/dockerfiles
-        $ ./buildDockerImage.sh -v 12.2.1.2 -i

-### Building Oracle FMW Infrastructure Docker  Image
-**IMPORTANT:**The Oracle FMW Infrastructure image extends the Oracle WebLogic 12.2.1.2 Infrastructure install image.
-You must build the Oracle WebLogic Infrastructure image.
-See "Building the Oracle WebLogic Infrastructure 12.2.1.2 base image".

 Choose which version of the image you want to build, go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root.